GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 ## Explore Cloud Monitoring

 In a new browser tab, navigate to the GCP Monitoring Workspace URL, which takes you to the Cloud Monitoring ([documentation](https://cloud.google.com/monitoring)) **Workspace** page for your new project.
 The console may take some time to create a new workspace.
-Afterward, you'll be able to see a few dashboards generated through Cloud Operationstools.
+Afterward, you'll be able to see a few dashboards generated through Cloud Operations tools.

 ![image](./images/user-guide/19-gcp-monitoring-overview.png)